mj41/stai-bins/docs/aicmd.md

-# AiCmd - AI Command Wrapper
+# aicmd - AI Command Wrapper

-AiCmd is a Go-based command wrapper designed specifically for VS Code Copilot AI interactions.
+aicmd is a Go-based command wrapper designed specifically for VS Code Copilot AI interactions.
 It addresses the limitation that VS Code Copilot can only use one terminal session and hanging commands break AI progress.

 ## Overview

-AiCmd acts as a controller/supervisor process that spawns and monitors child processes, handles I/O redirection, enforces timeouts, and provides structured logging.
+aicmd acts as a controller/supervisor process that spawns and monitors child processes, handles I/O redirection, enforces timeouts, and provides structured logging.
 It ensures no orphaned processes and provides robust process management for AI workflows.

 ## Features